 Step 4 - Develop a strategy

 Read and then read some more.
 Then think and think some more.
 Finding a place to start isn't always easy.
-Check out the articles in the the Library or read The Food Intolerance Handbook.
+Check out the articles on this site or read The Food Intolerance Handbook.
 Then discuss the way forward with your doctor or other health care practitioner

 Step 5 - Eliminate suspect food(s)

 Consult your strategy and select a food or food chemical to test.
-Eliminate it, in all its forms, from your diet for two weeks (length of time will vary - check more detailed articles in the Library or read The Food Intolerance Handbook.
+Eliminate it, in all its forms, from your diet for two weeks (length of time will vary - there are more details in The Food Intolerance Handbook.

 You need to be organized and plan your meals ahead so that you do not find yourself tempted to eat your more usual foods.